Houston Aeros (WHA): Franchise history

 During the final series of talks, it became evident that no merger would take place in time for the 1978–79 NHL season.
 It was also apparent that the Aeros were not likely to be included.
 Schnitzer announced that the Aeros would not take part in the 1978–79 WHA season.
 He first applied for direct admission to the NHL, only to find the older league uninterested, with so many of its existing franchises struggling.
 Finally, Schnitzer campaigned to purchase an existing club and relocate it to Houston.
 The obvious candidate to move was the Cleveland Barons (formerly the Golden Seals), who had barely survived the season and were on the verge of folding.
 Schnitzer believed the older league would accept almost any other proposal as an alternative to the embarrassment of having to disband a franchise and did come close to a deal to relocate the moribund Barons to Houston.
 However, the NHL opted instead to approve a proposal from the owners of the Minnesota North Stars to buy the Barons franchise and merge it with their own.
 The Aeros did not even attend the WHA meetings in June 1978.
 Having run out of options, Schnitzer folded the Aeros on July 9, 1978; the Aeros were thus the only WHA champion that did not join the NHL.

 Mark Howe was the last active member of the Aeros, retiring as a member of the Detroit Red Wings, his father's old team, in 1995.

+Franchise scoring leaders

+These are the top-ten point-scorers in Houston Aeros history.